AviatrixSystems/Docs/HowTos/gateway.rst

 Launch a gateway
 -----------------

 Click Gateway at navigation panel.
 Click New to launch a gateway.
-To launch a gateway with OpenVPN capability, refer to `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`__
+To launch a gateway with OpenVPN® capability, refer to `this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`__

 Select Gateway Size